GoogleCloudPlatform/microservices-demo/terraform/README.md

 terraform apply "demo.tfplan"
 ```

-After the deployment finishes you will be presented with some data about your cluster.
-You can retrieve the endpoint for the application as well,
+After the deployment finishes you will be presented with some data about your cluster, and how You can retrieve the endpoint for the application.

 ```sh
 gcloud container clusters get-credentials [app_name] --region [region] --project [project_id]